sebivenlo/PerformanceTesting/README.md

 ## The Problem
 I want to measure how often a function is called or how long a method call takes.
-**But:** I dont want to modify my existing business logic.
+**But:** I don't want to modify my existing business logic.
 This problem is called "Cross-cutting concern".

 ## Scenario
 Lets think about a scenario here.
 You have an existing webservice that does some heavy computations.
 As more and more users access this service, the responses get slow.
 You want to find out what is taking so long.